Do You Have A Leadership Philosophy?

 Are we focused on that business?

 What makes us good?
-What costs us at being good?
+What costs us to be good?

 How can we break hierarchy and create networks?

-If you come to me with an issue or problem, please bring a solution as well so we may together resolve the issue or problem as quickly as possible.
+If you come to me with an issue or problem, please bring a solution as well so we may resolve it together as quickly as possible.

 Carrpe Diem!